TheSkyentist/GELATO/README.md

 **What are the units?**

 *ContinuumRegion and LineRegion are quoted velocity space and are given in km/s.
-Otherwise, the code is agnostic to the flux and wavelength units.
-However the plots assume the SDSS units.
-Currently the labels can only be changed in the Plotting.py file.
-Reach out if you would want this to be customizable from the PARAMS file and I can add it to GELATO.
-The wavelength units for line centers must be given in the same units as the spectrum.*
+Otherwise, the code is agnostic to the flux units.
+The wavelengths must be given in Angstroms.*

 **Do you mean velocity offsets, not redshifts?**